opennms-forge/swachter/vagrant-network/README.md

 The virtual box is configured by a couple of environment variables.
 These environment variables can be configured using `direnv`.
 Copy the file `.envrc.example` into `.envrc` and adjust its contents.

-(These environment variables are available in provisioning scripts and later on in sessions in the box.)
+(These environment variables are available in provisioning scripts and later on in bash sessions in the box.)